reilly3000/tool-plaid/README.md

 ### Environment Variables

-Create a `.env` file in the project root or set environment variables:
+Create a `.env.agent` file in the project root (ignored by git) or set environment variables:

 ```bash
 # Plaid Configuration